Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 In the Rivers Bounty, the place is ratehr busy.
 There is a very noticeable white-skinned red-haired tiefling is running around (Barakas) behind the bar.
 The place looks too busy for just one person to be running things.
 The party makes their way over to the bar, and Nightingale goes off to the quietest place she can find, a small table with one seat.
 Bastion follows her and stands beside the table.
 ~~~
-Barakas: Very busy
+Tezzaran: Hello!
+Barakas: Very busy.
+I need to serve him, him, them and then them, and then i'll get to you.
 Tezzaran: That's fine.
 I'm happy to wait.
 ~~~
 Tezzaran offers to buy a round of drinks for everyone, and asks people what they want.
 ~~~
 Baka: I'll have a wine please, but can you make it warm?
 Oriaanna: A wine for me as well please.